nitin1094/wanderlust-mern-app-k8/README.md

 ## Deploy it yourself

 > **Prerequisites:** two Ubuntu `t2.medium` EC2s (master + worker) with the master's port `6443` open between them.
 Build the cluster first using **[`kubernetes/kubeadm.md`](kubernetes/kubeadm.md)**.
+After that The detailed walkthrough with verification steps and screenshots is in kubernetes/README.md.

 **1 — Build & push your own images** (the manifests use `<your-dockerhub-username>` placeholders):